aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: The web-based interface should be able to adjust to different screen sizes and various devices.

-> [!IMPORTANT] PR-SER2
->
-> Adjust to a range of GPU and CPU hardware environment

-Rationale: If a local inference is chosen by user, and the minimal hardware requirements has been meet, tinymorph should be able to arrange the hardware resources according to the specific situations to have better performance.

 ### 12.7 Longevity Requirements

 > [!IMPORTANT] PR-LR1